The World Health Organization states that:

-Mobile communications devices include handsets, wireless data cards for laptop computers and other specialised low powered radio transmitters.
-Handset powers are continuously adjusted to operate at the lowest level possible by taking account of the type of service (voice or data) and the quality of the radio link between the handset and nearby antenna sites.
+Mobile communications devices are low powered radio transmitters and adjust their powers to operate at the lowest level possible taking account of the quality of the radio connection to the network.

-Connection: When the connection is good, such as close to a base station, a mobile phone will operate on the lowest power level needed for call quality.
+Connection: When the connection is good, such as close to a network antenna, a mobile phone will operate on the lowest power level needed for call quality.

 Signal: When distance increases between a base station and a mobile phone it must increase transmit power to maintain signal quality.
 This reduces battery life.